 Now that we've answered the question “is unconditional love possible?”, we can consider whether it's actually always a good thing.

-While simplicity and purity to a parent's love for a baby, there are all sorts of reasons why you might think unconditionally loving a romantic partner is not safe.
+Whilst there is a simplicity and purity to a parent's love for a baby, there are all sorts of reasons why you might think unconditionally loving a romantic partner is not safe.

 When you say “I love you unconditionally”, you may worry that you're saying “You can treat me any way you like, and I'll still be here.”